 Keep in mind that personal checks are not accepted.

 Need More Information?

-Once you’ve obtained your Columbus police department accident report, it’s always a good idea to contact an experienced car accident attorney.
+Once you’ve obtained your Columbus, Ohio police department accident report, it’s always a good idea to contact an experienced car accident attorney.

 Depending on the circumstances of your accident, you may have to deal with aggressive insurance companies and other third parties who are adverse to your interests.
 Thankfully, you don’t have to fight these groups alone.